Who Is Eligible

 If you’re being assessed for the Commonwealth Home Support Programme, you will find out if you are eligible straight away at your assessment.

 2. Home Care Packages are for those with greater or more complex care needs.
-If you need many care and support services on an ongoing basis, you could be eligible for a Home Care Package.
+If you need care and support services on an ongoing basis, you could be eligible for a Home Care Package (HCP).

 Home Care Packages can provide many different services to meet your needs.
 Personal care, nursing, meal preparation and diet, physiotherapy, occupational therapy, domestic assistance, home maintenance, transport, social support etc. The higher the needs, the higher the package level, the more funds will be available to cover these services.
 A comprehensive assessment will be done with an Aged Care Assessment Team (ACAT).